 - Heat 1 tablespoon olive oil in large skillet over medium heat.
 Add squash, stir and cook covered for 8 minutes.
 Stirring occasionally.

-- Add broth, soup base, thyme and cooked squash to the dutch oven and bring to a boil.
+- Add broth, soup base, thyme, chickpeas and cooked squash to the dutch oven and bring to a boil.
 Reduce heat to a simmer.

-- Fluff the cooked couscous, and fold in the almonds and parsley.
+- Fluff the cooked couscous, fold in the almonds and parsley.